The Catacombs Under Ancient Rome

 Temper your human children as gently as may be.
 We so easily go astray, and lose our way, and are slow learners.

-Then as time ripens and this tree has served its purpose, guide us to the tree of life, whose leaves are for the healing of people and nations.
+When time ripens and this tree has served its purpose, guide us to the tree of life, whose leaves are for the healing of people and nations.

 .